Love and loneliness are intimately related. They either open up your heart, or completely shut it down.

 Often you make a decision in the moment of hurt to withdraw within yourself.
-In the process, however, you close off parts of yourself to avoid getting hurt more deeply at present, or later on.
+In the process, however, you close off parts of yourself to avoid getting hurt more deeply in the present, or later on.

 The human need for connectivity is as old as mankind.
 When we lived in tribes, the punishment of exile from the tribe was considered worse than death.
-You can imagine then how deep your need for connection is and how profound is the pain through loss of love.
+You can imagine, then, how deep your need for connection is and how profound is the pain you experience through the loss of love.

 Resilience is the Container, Love is the Healer

-By giving attention to that loss of love and the memories and pain attached to it, you will heal your pain of loneliness.
+By giving attention to that loss of love and the memories and pain attached to it, you will heal the pain of loneliness.

-Through connecting and loving again, now with more resilience, you will have the possibility to love deeper, knowing that love and relationships will come and go, as with all things in life that are bound by time and space.
+Through connecting and loving again, now with more resilience, you will have the capacity to love more deeply, knowing that love and relationships will come and go, as with all things in life that are bound by time and space.

 How is your heart area?
 Leave your comments here below.